stephenreid321/stephenreid/app/jekyll_blog/_posts/2022-09-30-beyond-privacy-the-seven-darknesses-of-lunarpunk.md

 Lunarpunks understand that there is nothing inherently bad or wrong about the dark, and to speak of darkness is not to suggest the *sinister*.
 Rather, the commonality between the tools, techniques and technologies featured here is an association with *the* *unconscious, the shadow* or *the taboo.*

 ## Darkness of Privacy
-Key technology: cryptography, as explored in [Lunarpunk and the Dark Side of the Cycle](https://www.egirlcapital.com/writings/107533289)
+Key technology: cryptography, as explored in [Lunarpunk and the Dark Side of the Cycle](https://www.egirlcapital.com/writings/107533289) by [https://twitter.com/lunar_mining](@lunar_mining)

 ![img](/blog/assets/2022-09-30-beyond-privacy-the-seven-darknesses-of-lunarpunk/1.jpg)